Ring Alarm vs Scout Alarm

 - Professional monitoring optional: Both companies give you the options of self-monitoring or paying for 24/7 professional monitoring and cellular backup.

-Key Differences of Ring Alarm vs. Scout
+Key Differences Between Ring Alarm vs. Scout

 If the above similarities sound okay to you, then we can move onto the meat of the review, also known as the differences between Ring Alarm and Scout.

-- Warranties: Ring Alarm’s warranties start at only one year, while all Scout systems have three year warranties.
+- Warranties: Ring Alarm’s warranties start at only one year, while all Scout systems have three-year warranties.

 - System components: Although you can add on components to each system, the Scout system I bought had way more components than Ring Alarm.